Extending the application of the LCSR method to low momenta using QCD renormalization-group summation. Theory and phenomenology: Conclusions

 As a last remark, we mention that our exposed method may be useful in providing insight into the hadronic light-by-light contribution of the g-2 of the muon, see \cite{Masjuan:2012wy,Dorokhov:2014iva} and \cite{Aoyama:2020ynm} for a recent review.
+Moreover, a pion DA very close to \GrayW{\ding{115}} was used very recently in \cite{leljak2021barbto} (see Table 1) to calculate the $\bar{B}\rightarrow \pi$ form factors and determine $|V_{ub}|$ in agreement with inclusive estimates.

 \acknowledgments S.~V.~M. acknowledges support from the Heisenberg--Landau Program 2020.
 A.~V.~P. was supported by the Strategic Priority Research Program of the Chinese Academy of Sciences, Grant No.\ XDB34000000 and the President's International Fellowship Initiative (PIFI Grant No.\ 2019PM0036).
-The work of A.~V.~P. was carried out with the financial support from the Ministry of Science and Higher Education of the Russian Federation (State task in the field of scientific activity, scientific project No.\ 0852-2020-0032, (BA30110/20-3-07IF)).
+The work of A.~V.~P. was carried out with the financial support from the Ministry of Science and Higher Education of the Russian Federation (State task in the field of scientific activity, scientific project No.\ 0852-2020-0032, (BAZ0110/20-3-07IF)).
 A.~V.~P. thanks A.~Radzhabov, Yu.~Markov and A.~Kaloshin for fruitful discussions and the warm hospitality at the Institute for System Dynamics and Control Theory of the Siberian Branch of the Russian Academy of Sciences and the Theoretical Physics Department of the Irkutsk State University.

 All authors contributed equally to this work.

 \begin{appendix}